elvenworks/go-http-client/README.md

-The http_client package provides to make HTTP requests.
+Package go-http-client implements the possibility to provides to make HTTP requests in a better way, making it possible to use mocks and interfaces.

 ## Installation
 Use go get.